beercss/beercss/README.md

 - The first CSS framework based on Material Design 3.
 - 10x smaller than others CSS frameworks based on Material Design.
-- Uses a HTML semantic version of Material Design.
+- Translates Material Design to HTML semantic standard.
 - Ready to use with any JS framework.
 - Highly focused on DX.